Data Augmentation in Natural Language Processing: A Novel Text Generation Approach for Long and Short Text Classifiers: Introduction

 \section{Introduction}

-Deep learning has attracted considerable attention due to increased computing power in combination with a higher availability of training data for a wide range of problems \cite{Sun2017}.
-In some learning tasks, the development of training data might have a higher relevance than the choice and modelling of classifiers \cite{Banko2001}.
-To improve classifiers, data augmentation methods have been designed to artificially create training data with specific transformations \cite{Taylor2019}.
-Current research in data augmentation focuses on deep learning algorithms, which are state of the art for many classification tasks.
-Still, deep networks often suffer from a strong variance regarding the given problem.
-The artificial creation of training data serves as a kind of regularization and thus, simpler solutions are preferred \cite{Zeiler2013}.
-In addition, the security of classifiers can be increased by making them resistant to the deception by skillful changes in the input sequences \cite{Miyato2017}.
-Data augmentation can help to mitigate the "big data wall" problem, which relates to the fact that smaller companies, research groups and organizations are usually unable to acquire the same volume of data as large corporations \cite{Coulombe2018}.
+Deep learning has attracted considerable attention due to increased computing power in combination with a higher availability of training data for a wide range of problems \citep{Sun2017}.
+In some learning tasks, especially small data regimes, the development of training data might have a higher relevance than the choice and modelling of classifiers \citep{Banko2001}.
+To improve classifiers, data augmentation methods have been designed to artificially create training data with specific transformations \citep{Taylor2019}.
+Current research in data augmentation focuses on deep learning algorithms, which are state of the art for many classification tasks, as they still often suffer from a strong variance regarding the given problem if not enough data is provided.
+The artificial creation of training data serves as a kind of regularization and thus, simpler solutions are preferred \citep{Zeiler2013, Hu2020}.
+In addition, imbalance in datasets can be addressed \citep{Zhai_2021,Raghuwanshi2021} and the security of classifiers can be increased by making them resistant to the deception by skillful changes in the input sequences \citep{Miyato2017}.
+Data augmentation can also help to mitigate the "big data wall" problem, which relates to the fact that smaller companies, research groups and organizations are usually unable to acquire the same volume of data as large corporations \citep{Coulombe2018}.